jedi4ever/veewee/templates/windows-2008R2-amd64-experimental/README.md

+You can download a free trial of Windows 2008 R2

+My downloaded iso was named '7601.17514.101119-1850_x64fre_server_eval_en-us-GRMSXEVAL_EN_DVD.iso'

+- place it in a directory called iso

 The installation uses the Standard way for Windows Unattended installation.
 The XML file was created using the Windows AIK kit, but the file can also be edited by hand.

 - Building the machine creates a floppy that contains: